 “I’m waiting for honesty.
 I’m trying to pull what’s inside me out rather than working from the outside in.
 I battle so much with making music.
 Some weeks I’m like, ‘This is deadly’, other weeks I fucking hate myself.
 It’s because I work with myself.
 I need to be at peace with myself when I’m working.”

-She applies that same regimented routine adopted from a childhood dancing career to her music creation.
+She applies to her music creation that same regimented routine bore into her from a childhood dancing career.

-“Sometimes a week goes by and I’m having such a good week I realise I haven’t seen anyone,” she tells me, but this process is something she’s trying to improve on through meditation, working out and routine.
+“Sometimes a week goes by and I’m having such a good week I realise I haven’t seen anyone,” she tells me.
+The process is something she’s trying to improve on through meditation, working out and routine.

-“Imagine working 24/7 with a complete shit head.
+“Imaging working 24/7 with a complete shit head.
 Someone who you fucking hate.
-You can always take a break from them, but when that’s yourself you can’t get away.
+You can always take a break from them, but when that’s yourself you can’t get away”.

 “There are lots of things I do to make working with myself a lot easier,” Gemma continues.
 “Every morning for a half an hour I put Logic on and I create.
 Complete creative freedom.
 It’s not for release.
 I save it into a hard drive and I don’t look at it.
 Sometimes I’ll look back at sessions from a few months ago and a lot of times I’ll make stuff based on that.